 Dear Outgrown Mom,

 Oh, how I feel your pain.
-Last weekend I dropped my daughter Fiona off for her first year at college.
+I just dropped off my youngest child, Molly, for her first year at college.
 Here’s my advice to us both: Let yourself lay down and cry as often as you need to.
 Not because you’ve been outgrown; you haven’t.
 Your relationship with your son will grow into something new, something wonderful.

 Instead of numbing your grief with busyness, or social media, or work, or whatever your distraction of choice might be, this is a prime opportunity to practice letting yourself feel whatever it is that you are feeling.
 This might seem unfun or counterintuitive—most people aren’t excited about the prospect of just lying down and crying.
 But if we don’t process our emotions, they tend to fester.
 And when we feel and acknowledge our feelings, they tend to dissipate.